sdroege/gstreamer-rs/docs/gstreamer/docs.md

 The watch can be removed using `Bus::remove_watch` or by returning `false` from `func`.
 If the watch was added to the default main context it is also possible to remove the watch using `glib::Source::remove`.

+The bus watch will take its own reference to the `self`, so it is safe to unref `self` using `GstObjectExt::unref` after setting the bus watch.

 MT safe.
 ## `priority`